 Over the past 3 years, Bluecoat Display Centre have been successfully working with health and social care partners Person Shaped Support (PSS) on an outreach programme of artist–led workshops and residencies to demonstrate the benefits that craft can have on a person’s overall health and wellbeing.
 The first cycle ran from October 2015 – August 2016 and involved 6 x 2 day workshops.
 This enabled a more immersive experience for the participants.
 This series of workshops were funded by P.H.Holt Foundation.

-PSS workshops have also run from November 2016 – August 2017 and have seen new local artists working with other PSS groups.
-We are very grateful for the ongoing support of P.H.Holt Foundation.
+PSS workshops also ran from November 2016 – August 2017 and saw new local artists working with other PSS groups.
+We are very grateful for the support of P.H.Holt Foundation which enabled this project.

 Outreach workshops 2016-2017:

 Christine Toh – card making workshop at PSS, Women’s Turnaround Centre.

 Christine taught members of the group how to make a range of greetings cards.
 Women’s Turnaround, is a service offering individual and group work to support adult female offenders and women at risk of offending in Liverpool and Knowsley.
 Group members were very creative and worked well independently.
 They made a beautiful selection of cards and enjoyed a mutually supportive and sociable environment.